taurusilver7/prime-fin-corp-UI/README.md

 Create the hero component with the gradients from the pre-built styles, and imported stock files.

 Create a stat component to populate the the stats from the static text.

+The business & billing components are `flex-col md:flex-row && flex-col-reverse md:flex-row` type of components to highlight the billing image & feature points.

+The CardDetail component is similar to the billing,